 The Final Word

 Though anecdotal evidence suggests that olive oil has some skin benefits, research suggests otherwise.
-Olive oil can clog skin pores, aggravate conditions like atopic dermatitis, and cause acne.
+Olive oil can clog skin pores, aggravate conditions like atopic dermatitis, and cause acne in healthy skin.
 Hence, consult your dermatologist before using olive oil on your face.
 Remember to do a patch test on a small portion on your inner arm or elbow and check for a reaction within 24 hours.

 If you want to use olive oil on your skin for other purposes, there is no harm.
 However, if you have oily or acne-prone skin, olive oil can worsen the condition.